 - Youbao Tang et al., "CT Image Enhancement Using Stacked Generative Adversarial Networks and Transfer Learning for Lesion Segmentation Improvement," MLMI, 2018 (pdf)

 - Wei-An Lin et al., "DuDoNet: Dual Domain Network for CT Metal Artifact Reduction," CVPR, 2019

-If you are not familiar with medical image analysis, it is recommended to take a look at our lesion detection code for basic techniques such as loading annotations and 3D data, intensity windowing of 16-bit png files, pixel spacing normalization, etc.
+If you are not familiar with medical image analysis, it is recommended to take a look at our lesion classification code for basic techniques such as loading annotations and 3D data, intensity windowing of 16-bit png files, pixel spacing normalization, etc.